hack-ink/codewars/6kyu/Steps in Primes/README.md

 ## Thinking

 In this kata, I make a big mistake.
 I had tried many many ways to optimize the `is_prime()`.
 Finally I realize that it's unnecessary to judge the number one by one.
 We should filter out the numbers which aren't **n-steps** first!
 Even we write down some stupid `is_prime()`, it works out!
-But for more efficiency I use the sexy theorem in the `is_prime()`.
+But for more efficiency I use the sexy prime theorem in the `is_prime()`.